Shocking Revelation In Navy SEAL War Crimes Trial: Witness Says He Is The Real Killer

 The prosecution accused Scott of being untruthful and said he fabricated the new version of events because he is a friend of Gallagher's.
 When asked about his opinion of his former superior, Scott responded saying he likes him "and that he didn't want him to go away for the rest of his life," Walsh reported.

-Gallagher's defense attorneys argued the alternative account had remained unknown due to sloppy work by naval investigators and the prosecution.
+Gallagher's defense attorneys argued the alternative account had remained unknown because of sloppy work by naval investigators and the prosecution.

 Scott is one of seven SEALs granted immunity in exchange for their testimony.

-Should Scott's account be proven false, he can be prosecuted for perjury.
+Should Scott's account be proved false, he can be prosecuted for perjury.
 "But he cannot be prosecuted for any statements that he makes, including apparently admitting to a killing," Walsh said.

-The dramatic admission contradicted testimony by Dylan Dille, a former SEAL sniper, and Craig Miller, a Special Operations Chief, who took the stand Wednesday.
+The dramatic admission contradicted testimony by Dylan Dille, a former SEAL sniper, and Craig Miller, a special operations chief, who took the stand Wednesday.
 Both men, who also served with Gallagher, said he fatally stabbed the prisoner.

 They also said Gallagher posed next to the body for a photo, which he subsequently texted to a fellow SEAL.
 The caption attached said, "Got him with my hunting knife."

-According to Dille, Associated Press reports that after stabbing the captive, Gallagher said, "This is just an ISIS dirt bag.
+The Associated Press reports that according to Dille, after stabbing the captive, Gallagher said, "This is just an ISIS dirtbag.
 Next time I'll do it where it will be out of sight, out of mind."

-Gallagher is also charged with other offenses, including using his sniper rifle to shoot at unarmed civilians in Iraq — among them, an elderly man who he allegedly shot on Father's day in 2017, as well as a young girl.
+Gallagher is also charged with other offenses, including using his sniper rifle to shoot at unarmed civilians in Iraq — among them an elderly man he allegedly shot on Father's Day 2017, as well as a young girl.

 Earlier this month, a military judge removed the lead prosecutor in the case after he admitted to surreptitiously embedding a digital tracking device in an email to defense attorneys.
 The software allowed prosecutors to monitor messages.